cosmin-caraman/cosmin-caraman.github.io/exampleSite/content/english/blog/win-contest.md

 description : "This is meta description"
 ---

-Cosmin winsa first prize in the drawing category in a contest organized by the Figurative Artists Society in Romania, with a portrait of his grandma.
+Cosmin wins first prize in the drawing category in a contest organized by the Figurative Artists Society in Romania, with a portrait of his grandma.

 > Cosmin excells in patience and passion for detail.
 He will become a great portrait artist.